 Wondering where to stay in New York City?
 I’ve visited so many times over the years (starting when I was fifteen), so I thought I’d write down a guide!

-I absolutely love visiting New York City.
-I’m not sure I would ever really enjoy living here.
+I absolutely love visiting New York City even if I’m not sure I would ever really enjoy living here.
 Dealing with the MTA on a daily basis, crying as I pay 2x as much for a meal as I would in PA, and the entire winter season would, I’m sure, sour me pretty quickly.
 However, I definitely love popping up for a weekend or even a full week if I can manage!

 Anyway, with all that said, here are my tips on where to stay in New York City!